Deductions reduce your taxable income, so it’s in your best interests to claim as many as possible when filing your tax return.

 Contributions to an Archer MSA also can’t exceed your annual income for the employer through whom you have your insurance.

 4. Penalties for early withdrawals of savings

-Some investments, such as certificates of deposit (CDs), require that you leave money in an account for a certain period.
+Some investments, such as a certificate of deposit (CD), require that you leave money in an account for a certain period.
 If you don’t, you could get hit with an early withdrawal penalty.
 Fortunately, the IRS allows people to deduct the penalties reported on Forms 1099-INT or 1099-OID.

 However, note that this deduction does not apply to penalties on early withdrawals from retirement accounts such as IRAs.

 Depending on your income, you may be entitled to deduct student loan interest from your taxes.
-For the 2021 tax year, up to $2,500 in interest can be deducted by those who meet income requirements.
+As of the 2022 tax year, up to $2,500 in interest can be deducted by those who meet income requirements.

-The ability to deduct student loan interest begins to phase-out for single taxpayers once their modified adjusted gross income reaches $70,000, and the deduction is eliminated for those with incomes greater than $85,000 per year.
-For married couples filing jointly, the deduction begins to phase-out at incomes of $140,000 and is eliminated at $170,000.
+The ability to deduct student loan interest begins to phase out for single taxpayers once their modified adjusted gross income reaches $70,000, and the deduction is eliminated for those with incomes greater than $85,000 per year.
+For married couples filing jointly, the deduction begins to phase out at incomes of $145,000 and is eliminated at $175,000.

-Educators working at the elementary or secondary level can deduct up to $250 of out-of-pocket expenses related to their job.
+Educators working at the elementary or secondary level can deduct up to $300 of out-of-pocket expenses related to their job.
 These costs can include computers, classroom supplies and professional development courses, among other things.
-For 2021, the deduction also includes protective equipment such as face masks and sanitizer used to prevent the spread of coronavirus.
+The deduction also includes protective equipment such as face masks and sanitizer used to prevent the spread of coronavirus.

 If you are making alimony payments to a former spouse, you may be able to deduct those payments from your income.
 However, this deduction does not apply to everyone.
 As the IRS says: